omni-us/jsonargparse/DOCUMENTATION.rst

 containing an instance of ``MyClass`` initialized with whatever command line arguments were parsed.

-When parsing from a configuration file (see :ref:`configuration-files`) all the values can be given in a single config file.
+When parsing from a config file (see :ref:`configuration-files`) all the values can be given in a single config file.
 For convenience it is also possible that the values for each of the argument groups created by the calls to add signatures methods can be parsed from independent files.
 This means that for the example above there could be one general config file with contents: